 You can’t have a ‘green car’ but you can be a greener driver.
 And many people prefer to (or have to) drive in a country that does not have the most affordable or best public transport.
 Until town planners get their acts together, here are some ways to be a greener driver.
 Or join a car-sharing club instead.

-- Cutting Your Car Use is a nice illustrated book with 100 tips by a traffic reduction consultant.
-Anna walks and cycles most places, hires a car now and then, and occasionally takes a taxi.
+- Cutting Your Car Use is a nice little book by a traffic reduction consultant packed with 100 tips.
+The author walks and cycles most places, hires a car now and then, and occasionally takes a taxi.

-- Oil & antifreeze are lethal to pets (the latter has a sweet taste).
-If you can’t have your mechanic change both, use a funnel and choose antifreeze made with propylene glycol (think P for protection – not pet-safe just safer than ethylene glycol – keep both locked away).
-Read up on how to clean up spilled antifreeze.
+- Ideally let your mechanic change oil and antifreeze, as both are lethal to pets and wildlife if spilled.
+Choose antifreeze made with propylene glycol (think P for protection – not pet-safe but safer than ethylene glycol – keep both locked away).
+Read how to clean up spilled antifreeze.

 - Click Mechanic employs local mechanics to service and repair cars at your home, to avoid high prices of renting big showrooms.

-Billions of gallons of motor oil are used each year, and a lot of this is improperly disposed, which causes pollution to our seas and rivers, and harms marine wildlife.
-Rather than being dumped or burned as fuel, reclaimed motor oil simply recycles it round again, and helps to keep plastic out of landfills, by stopping the sale of new bottles.
-Making rerefined motor oil also uses 85% less energy to produce, and just one gallon of reclaimed oil produces the same amount of engine oil, as 42 gallons of crude oil, and removes so much greenhouse gases, it’s the same as taking 200,000 cars off the road each year.
-As the oil is already refined, it has fewer contaminents so starts with a cleaner base, which means less chemicals.
+Making re-refined motor oil uses 85% less energy.
+Just one gallon of reclaimed oil produces the same amount of engine oil, as 42 gallons of crude oil.
+So removes as many greenhouse gases, as it would taking 200,000 cars off the road each year.
+As the oil is already refined, it has fewer contaminants so starts with a cleaner base, which means less chemicals.